Opportunities for the 2021-2022 Academic Year

 There are four deadlines annually.
 Decisions are made within five weeks of each deadline.

-Grant payments reimburse eligible travel expenses.
+Grant payments will reimburse various expenses based on the proposal.
 To collect payment, grantees submit receipts showing proof of purchase to the Graduate Division offices.
 Grantees receive reimbursement checks approximately six weeks after submitting receipts.

 Graduate students in any year of study, enrolled in any program at SAIC are eligible to receive the Graduate Dean Professional Development Award.